Understanding Central Sensitization in Lyme Disease

 One of the most confusing symptoms for patients is migrating pain.

-Central sensitization affects how the brain interprets incoming signals—not where those signals originate.
+Central sensitization affects how the nervous system interprets incoming signals—not simply where those signals originate.

-As processing shifts, pain may appear in different areas even when tissues remain unchanged.
+As signal processing changes, pain may appear in different locations even when tissues remain unchanged.

 Frequently Asked Questions